MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-smart-narrative.md

    ![Cross Filter](media/power-bi-visualization-smart-narratives/11.gif)

    You can also do more advanced filtering.
-For example in this visual that looks at trends of multiple different products, if you are only interested in the trend across a certain quarter, you can select the relevant data points to get the summary updated for that fragment.
+For example, if you are only interested in the trend across a certain quarter in this visual that looks at trends of multiple different products, you can just select the relevant data points to get the summary updated for that fragment.

    ![Filtering ](media/power-bi-visualization-smart-narratives/12.gif)